adeschamps/programming-robots-with-elm/talk/script.md

 ## Behaviour

-One of the things I enjoyed about using Elm is, of course, the type system.
+One of the things I enjoy about Elm is using the type system to model the different states my programs can be in.
 In some cases, that just means mapping raw input to values that are more semantically meaningful.
 For example, the update function contains this code, which looks at the value of the touch sensor, which is a boolean, and turns it into a value of a new type, which can be "Pressed" or "Unpressed".

 <!-- Refer to "Solving the Boolean Identity Crisis" -->